f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

 #.
 The results window will now populate.
 You will see each request in the
    folder is sent and its associated test results are displayed on the screen.
-   Building the cluster can take a few minutes.
+   Building the cluster can take a few minutes (10-15min).
 You can follow the progress by scrolling down the results window.
 A few expected errors may appear depending on the installation status of DO from the previous labs.